Cornish holiday Cottages – our favourites

 Abbey Stables, Penzance (sleeps 2)

 A romantic escape for two in the heart of vibrant Penzance, Abbey Stables is a true hidden gem.
-Cozy and private it’s the ideal base for doing as much or as little as you want.
+Cosy and private, it’s the ideal base for doing as much or as little as you want.

 Day out: Honestly, being in the town centre of Penzance you’re unlikely to run out of things to do.
 Art Deco swimming pools, stunning beaches and amazing food – including the restaurant at Further Afield’s Artist Residence Cornwall – are all walkable.